zchee/neovim-wiki/Following-HEAD.md

 See `:help startup` for complete details.

-### 2016/02/10

-The [`DECSCUSR`](http://vt100.net/docs/vt510-rm/DECSCUSR) sequence is now sent "unwrapped" to the terminal; this affects tmux users in that cursor style changes are now localized to a tmux pane instead of being global to the parent terminal.

-Depending on your terminal this may make break cursor style changes; if that happens then see `NVIM_TUI_ENABLE_CURSOR_SHAPE` in the nvim manual (`man 1 nvim`).

-See [#3165](https://github.com/neovim/neovim/pull/3165) for more information.

 ### 2015/10/17

 The [`'viminfo'`][viminfo] option is now an alias for [`'shada'`][shada]. [`'viminfo'`][viminfo] can no longer include `n` and it can no longer be shared with Vim.